Course ObjectiveAcademic & Research Skills: The student is able to question predominant

 Bridging theory & practice: Students have a deeper and enhanced

-entrepreneurial ‘real’ life, and the various presumptions attached to
+understanding of entrepreneurial ‘real’ life, and the various

 Bridging Theory and Practice: The student will have experienced